lemosyj/theta-wave/README.md

-# theta-wave
+# Theta Wave
-A CSS framework that scales units and maintains vertical typography rhythm based on a given base rem value.
+A simple CSS framework that responds fluidly between type scales at given breakpoints.